volusion/element-documentation/how-to/track-block-versions/README.md

 ## 6. Create a Minor Release

-Once you published your first major release, you can publish as many minor releases as you want.
+Once you have published your first major release, you can publish as many minor releases as you want.
 The minor release are linked to your major release.

 ```bash
 element update